Clafou/DevicePpi/README.md

 It is useful for applications that display content in true size, for example:

 - [3-in-1 Ruler](https://itunes.apple.com/us/app/3-in-1-ruler/id1262452961?mt=8) uses it to display an on-screen ruler.
-- [Print to Size](https://itunes.apple.com/us/app/print-to-size/id949490225?mt=8) uses it for its zoom feature, which shows a 1:1 indicator when the document is displayed in true size.
+- [Print to Size](https://itunes.apple.com/us/app/print-to-size/id949490225?mt=8) uses it for its zoom indicator.

 ## Example